Dan Bucatinsky

 Dan Bucatinsky (/ˌbʊkəˈtɪnski/) is an American actor, writer and producer, best known for his role as James Novak in the Shonda Rhimes drama series Scandal, for which he won the Primetime Emmy Award for Outstanding Guest Actor in a Drama Series in 2013.
 In 2014, Bucatinsky starred on NBC's Marry Me, as well as the revived HBO series The Comeback, which he also executive produced.

 Early life and education

-Bucatinsky is the son of Jewish parents Julio and Myriam.
+Bucatinsky was born in New York City.
+He is the son of Jewish parents Julio and Myriam.
 Their families moved from Russia and Poland to Argentina.
+Bucatinsky went to Horace Greeley High School in Chappaqua, New York, where he was friends with Heather Dubrow from Real Housewives of Orange County.
 He is a graduate of Vassar College in Poughkeepsie, New York.

 Career

 Bucatinsky was the writer, producer and star of the 2001 romantic comedy All Over the Guy.
 He has appeared in episodes of many television series, including Curb Your Enthusiasm, Weeds, Friends, NYPD Blue, That '80s Show, Frasier, and Will & Grace, as well as an episode of Grey's Anatomy (where Bucatinsky also serves as a consulting producer).
 He executive produced and acted in the 2005 HBO series The Comeback along with his producing partner, actress Lisa Kudrow.
 In 2008, Bucatinsky and Lisa Kudrow again worked as producers for the innovative and largely improvisational web series, Web Therapy, in which Kudrow starred and Bucatinsky also acted; Don Roos, his husband, directed.

 Bucatinsky had a recurring role as a journalist and husband of the President's Chief of Staff on the ABC drama series, Scandal, for which he won the 2013 Primetime Emmy Award for Outstanding Guest Actor in a Drama Series.

 From 2014 to 2015, Bucatinsky co-starred on the short-lived NBC sitcom Marry Me, where he and Tim Meadows play "The Kevins", the gay dads of Annie (played by Casey Wilson) who are both named Kevin.
 He started out as a recurring guest star, but was promoted to series regular midway through the series.

 He also wrote the book Does This Baby Make Me Look Straight?: Confessions of a Gay Dad.